-Objective 7: Permit leashed dogs, on an observational basis.
+Objective 7: Permit leashed dogs on the northern portion of the Reservation, on an observational basis.

-- A. Leashed dogs will be allowed in upland parts of the Reservation year-round, and on the beach from October March. - B. Prohibit all dogs from the beach from April September. - C. Post use rules in appropriate locations; rangers will reinforce rules. - D. Encourage visitors to clean up after their pets. - E. Should misuse occur, the land bank will react swiftly to adjust rules tailored to the circumstances but to include, if necessary, a ban of dogs.
+- A. Permit leashed dogs in upland parts of the northern portion of the Reservation year-round providing dogs cannot access the southern portion of the Reservation from the trail system and Squibnocket Pond; evaluate usage after one year and adjust management accordingly to prohibit dogs on the entirety of the Reservation, if necessary. - B. Prohibit all dogs from the southern portion of the Reservation. - C. Post use rules in appropriate locations; rangers will reinforce rules. - D. Encourage visitors to clean up after their pets. - E. Should misuse occur in the future, the land bank and Sherrif's Meadow Foundation will react swiftly to adjust rules tailored to the circumstances but to include, if necessary, a ban of dogs.